-It's ok to let your dog win while playing tug of war!
+- It's OK to let your dog win while playing tug of war.
 In fact, it's a great idea.
-Winning builds her confidence and rewards her.
-However, if she misbehaves during the game, you should be the one who ends up with the toy.
+Winning builds its confidence and rewards the animal.
+However, if the dog misbehaves during the game, you should be the one who ends up with the toy.

 - Two dogs can play tug of war with one another as long as they get along on a normal basis.
 The game should be supervised, and the same rules apply.
 Take breaks if they don't follow rules, as this will help keep it from getting out of control.